-MSLAW/FITCHBURG STATE UNIVERSITY SIX-YEAR JOINT DEGREE PROGRAM years.
+Fitchburg State University and Massachusetts School of Law have entered into a joint degree agreement, which allows qualified students interested in pursuing a legal career to earn their BA or BS and their JD in six years, instead of the usual seven years.
 Students enrolled in the program complete a 90 credit course of study at Fitchburg State before matriculating to MSLAW.
 This accelerated program allows students to pursue a legal career a year earlier than would otherwise be possible, while at the same time saving the student significant tuition costs.
-Students may contact Ro Bhasin at ro@mslaw.edu for more information.
+Students may contact Ro Bhasin at ro@mslaw.edu for more information